 With all of that said, those who have sensitive skin need to be a little more careful with exfoliation.
 You want to do it regularly, but you need to be gentle with the process.
 Use a softer agitator for the job (even some standard loofahs might be too rough).
 Also, don't exfoliate more than once a week.
 It needs to be done regularly, but too much exfoliation can be a bad thing and trigger those sensitive-skin conditions that you don't like.

 If this list was in the order of importance, sunscreen would be number two (after moisturizing).
 The sun is hard on sensitive skin, so you want protection.
-If you’re going to spend any time outside, use sunscreen.
-In fact, you can get an SPF moisturizer that gives you some blanket defense every day.
+If you're going to spend any time outside, use sunscreen and work to take care of your skin after you've been in the sun all day.
+You can get an SPF moisturizer that gives you some blanket defense every day.

-You don’t need to completely hide from the sun.
-In fact, a little bit of browning can be good for you, but you want to always have some SPF to limit the harm of sun rays on your sensitive skin.
+You don't need to completely hide from the sun.
+A little bit of browning can be good for you, but you want to always have some SPF to limit the harm of sun rays on your sensitive skin.

 You also need to be careful.
 Some sunscreens are harsh, and they'll trigger problems.
 Get something that is gentle, and if you're shopping around, test the sunscreen on a small part of your skin before you lather up and down your body with it.